 Our £7,500 donation has covered part of the cost of developing the second stage of an adapted curriculum in Early Childhood Development, directed at the thousands of child refugees from Syria living in Jordan.
 This initiative “Education in Emergency” will be used with children aged 4 to 6 to ensure that they are equipped with the required skills to enter formal schooling at grade 1 primary level.
 The two-part pre-school curriculum, developed in collaboration with the Jordanian Ministry of Education, will benefit over 8,000 children.

 You can read more about all War Child's work here

 We know that each of these projects is run by excellent and dedicated people, bringing help directly to where it is desperately needed.
 We are really proud to be supporting each of them.

-You can read about other projects we have supported via the menu on this page and also here and here.
+You can read about other projects we have supported via the menu bar on this page and also here and here.

 Click here for information on how to make a donation.
-Thank you!